A combined 8 events wins tallied by freshmen today

 Morrison’s hiring in 2004 returned him to The Yard where he served as an assistant coach to Dick Purdy for four seasons beginning in the fall of 1993.
 The Purdy-Morrison duo coached the Mids to a 33-14 record and to league titles during each of its four years together.

 After leaving Navy following the 1996-97 school year, Morrison served as a volunteer assistant men’s coach at Tennessee during the 1997-98 season in which the Volunteers placed fourth at the NCAA Championship, followed by one year as an assistant at Rutgers.
 After serving as the head coach and aquatics director at the Ocean County YMCA in his hometown of Toms River, N.J., for two years starting in 1999, he was named as the head swimming coach at Lehigh in 2001.
-Morrison coached the Mountain Hawks to a combined 31-27 record during his three seasons in Bethlehem, a period highlighted by the men’s team winning the 2002 Patriot League title.
+Morrison coached the program to a combined 31-27 record during his three seasons there, a period highlighted by the men’s team winning the 2002 Patriot League title.